Ismene

+Tydeus and Ismene on a Corinthian black-figure amphora, ca. 560 BC, Louvre.

-In Greek mythology, Ismene (/ɪsˈmiːniː/; Ἰσμήνη) was a Theban princess.
+In Greek mythology, Ismene (/ɪzˈmiːniː/; Ἰσμήνη) was a Theban princess.
 She was the daughter and half-sister of Oedipus, king of Thebes, daughter and granddaughter of Jocasta, and sister of Antigone, Eteocles, and Polynices.
 She appears in several tragic plays of Sophocles, including Oedipus Rex, Oedipus at Colonus, and Antigone.
 She also appears at the end of Aeschylus' Seven Against Thebes.

 Family

-Traditionally, Ismene was the daughter of Oedipus and Jocasta (Epicaste), king and queen of Thebes.
-She had three full siblings: Antigone, Polynices, and Eteocles, and her father Oedipus was also her half-brother.
+Traditionally, Ismene was the daughter of Oedipus and Jocasta (or Epicaste), king and queen of Thebes.
+She had three full siblings: Antigone, Polynices, and Eteocles, and her father Oedipus was also her half-brother, being Jocasta's son.

 In the lost Oedipodea, the archaic epic poem that narrated the adventures of Oedipus and inspired later authors, the children of Oedipus were mothered by Euryganeia, daughter of Hyperphas.
 In the Odyssey, Homer writes that, after Oedipus' incestuous marriage to his mother, the gods revealed the incest "straightaway."
 In reference to this, Pausanias claims that the notion that the gods revealed it straightaway is incompatible with the idea that Oedipus and Jocasta had four children, so his children must have been born to another woman.

-There is no absolute confirmation that Ismene was a part of the Oedipodea at all, let alone as Oedipus' daughter.
+That being said, there is no absolute confirmation that Ismene was a part of the Oedipodea at all, let alone as Oedipus' daughter.
 Ismene was likely a separate Theban heroine integrated into Oedipus' myth and family tree by the tragedians during the fifth century BC.